Nexoral/ContainDB/README.md

 - **📊 Management Tools**: One-click setup for phpMyAdmin, pgAdmin, and MongoDB Compass
 - **🧹 Easy Cleanup**: Simple commands to remove containers, images, and volumes
 - **🧠 Smart Detection**: Checks for existing resources to avoid conflicts
+- **🔄 Auto-Rollback**: Automatic cleanup of resources if any errors occur during setup

 ## Installation